jasonumiker/eks-quickstart-immersion/README.md

 We specified a Maximum of our Managed Node Group capacity of 4 which is why it stopped when it reached 4.
 This parameter be changed in the cdk.json file in `ee/cluster-bootstrap/`.

 You can find out more about the use of Cluster Autoscaler in the EKS Documentation - https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html#ca-deployment-considerations

+## Network Policies

+The firewall construct built-in to Kubernetes is called NetworkPolicies.
+EKS doesn't ship with the component so doesn't enforce these policies out-of-the-box.
+The Quick Start includes Calico's component to enforce these policies.

+By default, even though Calico is there, all traffic is allowed.
+If we wanted to *only* allow the traffic that we want we can submit a default-deny policy covering workloads in the default namespace by:
+1. If you are not still in the SSM Session to the Bastion as in the previous section re-open that
+1. If your terminal says sh-4.2$ instead of root@... then run a `sudo bash` command to become root
+1. Run:
+  1. `cd ~/eks-quickstart-immersion/networkpolicy_example`
+  1. `cat network-policy-default-deny.yaml` to see what a policy to deny all traffic is.
+This will apply only to whatever namespace we deploy it into (in this case default) - not cluster-wide.
+  1. `kubectl apply -f network-policy-default-deny.yaml` to move to denying all traffic in our default namespace including Ghost
+  1. Go to the Ghost address (which you can find with a `kubectl get ingresses`) and note how this has blocked the ALB from reaching Ghost.
+  1. `cat network-policy-allow-ghost.yaml` to see our policy that will allow traffic to any Pods with the label `app: ghost` from anywhere on port 2368.
+  1. `kubectl apply -f network-policy-allow-ghost.yaml`
+  1. Within a few seconds the service should be reachable through the ALB again.

+  There are a number of good example Network Policies at this GitHub repo I refer to when I am refreshing my memory here - https://github.com/ahmetb/kubernetes-network-policy-recipes

+  NOTE: It is also possible to use the new [Security group for pods](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) feature of EKS to do firewalling with AWS Security Groups instead.
+We have not yet worked that into the Quick Start but it is on the roadmap.